 You can agree with me that,

-Not all headphones are ideal for the workplace and having the best headphones for the office can make your life more productive and much better.
+Not all headphones are ideal for the workplace and having the best wireless headset for working from home can make your life more productive and much better.

 Simply because different types of offices require different types of microphones depending on the task/use, environment, and movement.